musicboy0322/Capstone-Project/README.md

-# Optimization of Hospital Surgery Scheduling System(English Version)
+# Optimization of Hospital Surgery Scheduling Website(English Version)

 * Current Problem：The current hospital surgery scheduling system is not intuitive, which makes it inconvenient for medical staff to manage operating rooms.
 Therefore, this project was initiated to solve this problem.